Congenital Muscular Torticollis

 What causes congenital muscular torticollis?

-the womb.
+position in the womb.
 Or it may be from an injury to the neck muscle before birth.

 What are the symptoms of congenital muscular torticollis?